Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Introduction

 \subsection{Problem setting}

-The robust optimization meta-algorithm of Ben-Tal \textit{et al.}~\cite{Ben-Tal2015a} is an online algorithm that uses a subroutine for the original optimization formulation.
-At each iteration $t$, the noise parameters $u^{(t)}_1,\dots,u^{(t)}_m$ are updated using online (sub)gradient descent as
+The robust optimization meta-algorithm of \cite{Ben-Tal2015a} is an online algorithm that uses a subroutine for the original optimization formulation.
+At each iteration $t$, the noise vectors $u^{(t)}_1,\dots,u^{(t)}_m$ are updated using online (sub)gradient descent as

 where $\mathcal{P}_{\mathcal{U}}(u) = \arg\min_{v\in\mathcal{U}}\|u-v\|_2$ is the Euclidean projector operator onto the set $\mathcal{U}$ and $\eta^{(t)}$ is a step size.
 Once $u_1^{(t+1)},\dots,u_m^{(t+1)}$ are obtained, the authors assume the availability of an optimization oracle $\mathcal{O}_\epsilon$ for the original convex optimization problem that, given an input $(u_1,\dots,u_m)\in\mathcal{U}^m$, outputs either $x\in\mathcal{D}$ that satisfies